bpype/blender-studio-pipeline/docs/archive/pipeline-proposal-2019/asset-publishing/character-pipeline-assistant.md

 # Character Pipeline Assistant

 ::: warning Legacy Documentation
-This is a legacy document originally written by Andy in 2019 as part of the Spring production retrospective.
+This is a legacy document originally written by Simon in 2020.
 :::

 ![Character Pipeline](/media/archive/pipeline-proposal-2019/char_pipeline_01.png)